 - allowing the company to make misleading representations to creditors or regulatory authorities.

 Similarly, and more seriously, if a director personally makes a false or misleading statement (both internally within the company and externally to members of the public, suppliers, creditors etc) then this can have very serious consequences both in terms of director disqualification but also in civil proceedings against them personally (for example the tort of deceit).

 Directors are viewed as “trustees” of company property.
-Any misuse or misappropriation of that company property is highly likely to lead to director disqualification as it is seen as a key director disqualification offence.
+Any misuse or misappropriation of company property assets is highly likely to lead to director disqualification as it is seen as a key director disqualification offence.

 Transactions which bear no relation to the company’s activities or which favour a specific entity (be that the director(s) personally or an associate) are often closely scrutinised following liquidation of the company.
-Director disqualification examples include
+Director disqualification examples include;

 - payments to family members;

 - payments to specific creditors or categories of creditor;

 - assets sold at less than their market value;

 - assets disposed of once a director is on notice of proceedings against the company;